‘Red flags’ revealed in trial of woman accused of killing woman, unborn child - NewsBreak

 “She just kind of drew you in,” Wade’s mother said on the stand.

 But as time went on, Connie recalled that Taylor and Wade did not seem to be on the same page.
 “She seemed to want a close relationship.
 I could not tell if he wanted that or was standing back.
 There were some red flags.
-One was that she didn’t have custody of her son.”Audacious tales, schemes dominate Taylor Parker trial
+One was that she didn’t have custody of her son.”Terre Haute man charged in connection to August apartment shooting

 “How did we get here?”
 Crisp asked the jury in opening statements.
 “How did it get this far?
 She is an actress, an actress of the highest order.
 The lies and fraud go on and on; the layers of fraud are staggering.
 You are going to have to understand the fraud to understand what happened on Oct.
 9. This started months and months ahead of time until it passed the point of no return, and it ended up in homicide.”